goatcorp/dalamud-docs/docs/plugin-development/restrictions.md

   easy way to test whether a specific user is using any plugin.
 Users may list themselves in a public directory if they so choose, but this risk should be identified to the user.
-- Plugins must use secure communication (e.g. HTTPS, TLS, SSL) where possible, and must have certificates issued from a trusted certificate authority such as [Let's Encrypt](https://letsencrypt.org/).
+- Any official backend server for a plugin must use encrypted communication via HTTPS (or an equivalent), and must have certificates issued from a trusted certificate authority such as [Let's Encrypt](https://letsencrypt.org/).
   Plugins must connect to servers via DNS name to prevent data from going to stray IP addresses.

 The appropriateness of data being submitted to backend servers is ultimately subjective, and will be handled on a case-by-case basis of the Plugin Approval Committee.
 Factors such as the developer's intent with the data, the necessity of the data to collect, and how things are communicated to users will all affect what any given plugin would be allowed to collect.
 For example, there are